Stamp duty calculator

 You have to pay within a set time frame after completion.
 In England and Northern Ireland, it’s 14 days.
 Scotland and Wales have a more generous 30 days to pay.
 Your solicitor should organise payment as part of their service.
 You could face a penalty if you don’t pay stamp duty on time.

-When does the stamp duty holiday end?
+When did the stamp duty holiday end?

 How much stamp duty does a first-time buyer pay?